inetrg/inet-nm/README.md

 - remove all or one board
 - commission ignored devices
 - shell script prepend a string to stdio
-- abstract riot update to make it generic
 - test paned windows with many many boards
 - allow user boards that will not get overwritten
 - Nice readme with some gifs of usage